devkodama/PACS-Assistant/README.md

 The **Spacebar** has a few new functions:

+- When the mouse pointer is within the EI desktop List area, pressing **Spacebar** performs a double-click.
+This is useful to open a case.
 - When the mouse pointer is within an EI image window, pressing **Spacebar** performs a double-click.
-This is useful to enlarge or restore the size of a series.
-Also, when the mouse pointer is over a series thumbnail, it will display the series in the active viewport.
+This is useful to enlarge or restore the size of a series, or if the mouse pointer is over a series thumbnail to put the series into the active viewport.
+> Known issue: The spacebar no longer works to type a space, for example when creating a text annotation on an image.
+It will send a double-click instead which leads to unwanted side effects.
+You can use **Shift-Spacebar** to type a space, or press `F2` to temporarily disable PACS Assistant.
 - When scrolling through a stack of images in EI by holding down the left mouse button, pressing **Spacebar** engages Click Lock, allowing the left mouse button to be physically released.
 Pressing **Spacebar** again, or clicking either mouse button, disengages Click Lock.
 - When the mouse pointer is within the PowerScribe window and text is currently selected, pressing **Spacebar** deletes the selected text.